 In an effort to ensure that students demonstrate a sufficient understanding of the course material and learning objectives of this academic program, only grades of “C” (2.0) or higher may be used to satisfy Core requirements.

-Students interested in declaring this major must have completed 75 or more credit hours and meet with an academic advisor in the College of Undergraduate Studies – Interdisciplinary Studies to complete the declaration process.
+Students interested in declaring this major must have completed 60 or more credit hours and meet with an academic advisor in the College of Undergraduate Studies – Interdisciplinary Studies to complete the declaration process which may be initiated through the myUCF portal or when meeting with an advisor.

 The Integrative General Studies B.G.S. degree may not be completed as a double-major, double-degree, or second baccalaureate degree.